QMIND-Team/anomaly-detection/README.md

 In collaboration with <u>Cooperators Insurance Group</u>.

 ### The Problem
-home owners often want to purchase short temp insurance form their insurance provider, so they can rent out their home on services like airbnb. for this to happen, they must fill out a multiple hour long survey with detailed information about their home and/or have an appraiser come to appraise the value fo the home. having a professional appraiser
+Home owners often want to purchase short temp insurance form their insurance provider, so they can rent out their home on services like airbnb. for this to happen, they must fill out a multiple hour long survey with detailed information about their home and/or have an appraiser come to appraise the value fo the home. having a professional appraiser